 Following through with a commitment to exercise while coping with symptoms of mental illness during recovery can be difficult.
 However, if you start slowly and practice patience with yourself, exercising will become something that your body craves.
 Beginning with just 30 minutes of exercise a day is a great start.
 Yoga is particularly effective for relieving symptoms associated with mental health conditions and nurturing recovery because it incorporates mindfulness and deep breathing.

-Co-occurrence of mental illness and addiction presents significant challenges.
+The co-occurrence of mental illness and addiction presents significant challenges.
 However, when approached holistically, the relationship loses its mystique and, with a few healthy lifestyle changes, becomes something that is truly manageable.